 2) For the seller, it is a document he can use for bookkeeping.

-• Business needs invoice for accounting and collectively produces it to the government as financial report at the end of financial year.
+• Invoice information is collated for the government as a financial report at the end of the financial year.

 Having said that, knowing how to make the perfect invoice by including all the details required is of utmost importance.
 Let’s go through this information.

-- What are your customers paying for? – Quantity and description of the goods sold has to be given in detail.
+- What are your customers paying for? – Describe the quantity and the goods sold in detail.

-- How much are they paying? – The summary of the payment should be given along with the total amount including these: – 1) Unit price of the goods 2) Delivery Charges 3) Details of discount 4) Details of tax levied
+- How much are they paying? – Give the summary of the payment along with the total amount including these: – 1) Unit price of the goods 2) Delivery Charges 3) Details of discount 4) Details of tax levied

-- VAT: Value Added Tax is a tax levied on goods, at each level of the supply chain.
-This is the tax that is paid to a particular state.
-The state sales tax has now been replaced by VAT.
+- VAT: Value Added Tax is a tax levied on goods at each level of the supply chain, that is paid to a particular state.
 The basic rates of VAT are 5% and 14.5%.

-- CST: Central Sales Tax is a tax levied on goods that is involved in inter-state trade, or outside a state, or which is imported into, or exported from India
+- CST: Central Sales Tax is a tax levied on goods that are involved in inter-state trade, or outside a state, or imported into, or exported from India

 - How to pay? – Provide details of the customer’s mode of payment.